BendyLand/blfmt/README.md

 A minimally customizable, polyglot text-formatter written in Rust!

-**blfmt is currently in early development and is only functional for .go, .py, .txt, and fairly basic .c files; .cpp and .rs files are currently non-functional.
-Go and Python files are formatted using gofmt and Black respectively; you must have them installed before using this tool for those file types.**
+**blfmt is still in development and is functional for .go, .py, .txt, and fairly basic .c and .cpp files.
+Go and Python files are formatted using gofmt and Black respectively, so you must have them installed before using this tool for those file types.**

-*This document will be updated regularly as the project continues, but the tool is in a basic functional state at the moment.
-Its behavior in certain circumstances can be unpredictable.
-Always make a copy of your file before formatting!*
+*Note: C/C++ files are currently supported, but certain constructs may not work perfectly.
+Always make a copy of your original file before formatting.*

 ### About